mohammad-azam22/HandGestures1D/README.md

   2. Run the script:
     `python hand_gestures.py`
   3. Use hand gestures to control the keyboard inputs:
-    - Move your thumb above your little finger to simulate a “left” key press (Shown in figure).
+    - Move your thumb above your little finger to simulate a “left” key press (Shown in figure).<br>
     - Move your thumb below your little finger to simulate a “right” key press (Shown in figure).

   ![Left Key](https://github.com/user-attachments/assets/4dadacc7-7dde-4584-8ccc-cd63a793d515)